guidosch/bikecounter/README.md

 There are two versions of the main BikeCounter software.
 The **light** version is a simple and basic implementation of the needed functionality.
 The **pro** version has extended features that allow it to take track of time as well as its environnement conditions.

-(Due to the fact that the light version is allmost obsolet only the pro version will be explained in more detail.)
+(Due to the fact that the light version is almost obsolete only the pro version will be explained in more detail.)

 ### Overall state machine